STIS and HIV

 - Being stuck by infected needles

-- Through birth from a mother to a child
+- Through birth from a birth parent to child

 Hepatitis C is not spread through food, water, or by casual contact.